streamthoughts/kafka-connect-file-pulse/site/content/en/docs/Developer Guide/scanning-files.md

 ## Filter files

 Files can be filtered to determine if they need to be scheduled or ignored.
-Files which are filtered are simply skipped and  keep untouch on the file system until next scan.
+Files which are filtered are simply skipped and keep untouched on the file system until next scan.
 On the next scan, previously filtered files will be evaluate again to determine if there are now eligible to be processing.

 These filters are available for use with Kafka Connect File Pulse: